GrinonBarrett/Taksidos/Core Rules/8=Spells/Legendary Spells (14) .md

 **Effect**: You smash together magical particles to produce a great icosohedron small enough to fit in your hand, which can then be directed in a straight line to a point you designate within range.
 Upon impact, it explodes causing anything within 5 yards to be subject to the explosion.
 The explosion will inflict a force attack.
 For a number of rounds equal to the spell's tier, as long as you concentrate on the spell, you may choose to use your reaction to cause an identical explosion in the same point as the original.
 You may only do so once.

-When the spell explodes, you may choose to inflict knockback up to the spell's points of success + your [Magic] bonus.
+When the spell explodes, you may choose to inflict knockback (in feet) up to the spell's points of success + your [Magic] bonus.
 This is divded by the weight in stones of anything affected.

 On a critical success, you may have the shape of the explosion change to become a cone with a length equal to the spell's typical radius.
 It is pointed in a direction of your choice.

 **At Higher Tiers**: Each tier beyond its minimum can grant the secondary explosion a +1 bonus to the attack or increase the explosion radius (or cone length) by 1 yard.

 **Critical Failure**: You fail to form a stable shape with the spell, causing it to explode with you at the center, which can inflict knockback (you are knocked backwards).
 Additionally, for a number of rounds equal to the spell's tier, you are subject to residual particuls- inflicting a force attack with disadvantage against you at the end of each such round.

+### Zorne (1

+#### Zorne's Ball Lightning

+**Minimum Tier**: 4

+**Casting Time**: 7 actions

+**Range**: 10 yards

+**Effect**: You produce a glowing ball of energy from which elctricity arc and lashes out, 1 foot in diameter, which hovers towards a direction of your choosinbg at a speed of up to 4 yards per move.
+Anyone casting a Call Lightning or Swift Bolt spell while the ball lightning is within range of that spell may designate the ball as the point of origin for it.
+Upon impact, the sphere explodes causing anything within 4 yards to be subject to the explosion.
+The explosion will inflict a lightning attack aginst whatever it impacted with and the resulting explosion will inflict an electrical attack against anything within the blast.
+The ball continues to exist for 8 rounds beyond the round it was created, or until impact, whichever is first.

+**At Higher Tiers**: Each tier beyond its minimum can either increase the speed by 1 yard, lifespan by 2 rounds, or the explosion radius by 1 yard.

+**Critical Failure**: You attempt to form the ball lightning, but succeed only in electricuting yourself.
+Inflict two electrical attacks against yourself, with the first gaining a bonus equal to the spell's tier.
+If both attacks against you were a critical hit, treat the second as a fire attack.